Composting questions answered

 Is garden compost the same as bagged 'multipurpose' compost?

 No. Sowing, potting and multipurpose composts that you buy in garden centres are mixtures of various materials such as shredded bark, sand, coir and fertilisers.
 These are used for raising seedlings and growing plants in pots.
+Many contain peat, which should be avoided.
+Look for 'Peat free' compost.

 Will a compost heap breed pests?